Code-Institute-Submissions/Mason/README.md

 Website Testing:

-Tests were conducted throughout the development of the project in Cloud9.
+Tests were conducted throughout the development of the project in Cloud9 and GitHub.